Walter Sickert's creepy painting titled "Jack the Ripper’s Bedroom" hangs in England’s Manchester Art Gallery.

 The Sickert Theory That Really Stuck

 But the theory that Walter Sickert was the man behind the Ripper murders didn’t fully pick up traction until well-known crime author Patricia Cornwell published her book Portrait of a Killer in 2002.
-Adding to the spotted “clues” in his paintings, Cornell used additional evidence to show that Sickert had the personality and psychology of a serial killer.
+Adding to the spotted “clues” in his paintings, Cornwell used additional evidence to show that Sickert had the personality and psychology of a serial killer.
 She even called on a team of forensic experts to analyze the Ripper letters for DNA matches and claimed to find mitochondria DNA that linked at least one Ripper letter to Sickert.

-Despite skeptics, Cornell didn’t let go of the theory.
+Despite skeptics, Cornwell didn’t let go of the theory.
 As recent as 2017, she said she was “more sure than ever” of Sickert’s involvement in the infamous murders, as scientific analysis showed that the paper he used was the same used in some of the mocking letters the Ripper supposedly sent to the police.
 Three Sickert letters and two Ripper ones came from a paper run of just 24 sheets.

 Cornwell also believed he continued to kill and had murdered as many as 40 victims.

 Many historians discount claims that Sickert is a suspect in the Jack the Ripper Murders.
 But like so many of the theories that surround the unsolved mystery, believers of a particular theory will go to any length to prove that they are the ones who have finally cracked the case.